nizioleque/mouse-pinch-to-zoom/README.md

 It works like a pinch-to-zoom gesture on a touchpad or a touchscreen, but all you need is a mouse wheel.

 The extension offers four activation modes:
-* Zoom by turning the mouse wheel while holding the Alt key
+* Zoom by turning the mouse wheel while holding the Alt or Ctrl key
 * Zoom by turning the mouse wheel while holding the left or right mouse button
-* Zoom by turning the mouse wheel while holding the Ctrl key

 You can also customize the speed and smoothness.
 All the settings are easily accessible by clicking on the extension logo.